cabratteberg/cse15l-lab-reports/LabReport1.md

 > File as arguement:
 ---
 ![Image](ls_file.png)
 The working directory when the command was passed was /home.
-The output was "Hello.java" because this is the only file that is stored in the file of Hello.java which we passed as an argument.
+The output was "Hello.java" because this file is stored in the current working direcory and the ls command checks if the file is in the current working directory and it is.
 The output is not an error.

 ## cat
 > No arguments: